Are you a user of Madrid Protocol? Will you be in Washington on October 27?

-On March 26, 2018, Afghanistan deposited its instrument of accession to the Madrid Protocol at the International Bureau of the World Intellectual Property Organization.
-The Madrid Protocol will thus enter into force for Afghanistan on June 26, 2018.
-You can see the WIPO notification here.
+On September 25, 2018, the Government of Malawi deposited its instrument of accession to the Madrid Protocol with WIPO’s Director General, making Malawi the 102nd member of the Madrid System, which now covers 118 countries.
+The Protocol will enter into force for Malawi on December 25, 2018.

 Should you be checking the “GB” box in addition to the “EM” box when filing Madrid applications?